Adri935/markdown-to-html-test-10171850/README.md

 ## Usage

 The application automatically processes the provided Markdown file and displays the rendered HTML.
+Use the tabs to switch between the rendered view and the source Markdown.

 ## Code Explanation

-- `index.html`: Main HTML structure with container for Markdown output
+- `index.html`: Main HTML structure with tabs and containers for Markdown output and source
-- `style.css`: Basic styling for the page
+- `style.css`: Basic styling for the page including tab styles
-- `script.js`: JavaScript logic for processing Markdown and rendering HTML
+- `script.js`: JavaScript logic for processing Markdown, rendering HTML, and handling tab switching

 ## License
 MIT